aiidateam/aiida-common-workflows/docs/source/workflows/composite/dc.rst

   (Type: an AiiDA `StructureData`_ instance, the common data format to specify crystal structures and molecules in AiiDA).
   Only diatomic molecules are accepted.
   The periodic boundary conditions should be set to ``[False,False,False]``, however, since some code plugins do not manage aperiodic structures, the simulation box should also be large enough to avoid interaction among replicas.
-  The positions of the atoms will be ignored since the workflow foces the distance between the atoms and sets the molecule to be symmetric respect to the origin of the system.
+  The positions of the atoms will be ignored since the workflow forces the distance between the atoms and sets the molecule to be symmetric with respect to the origin of the system.

 * ``distances``.
-  (Type: a list of Python flot or int, wrapped in the AiiDA data type `List`_).
+  (Type: a list of Python float or int values, wrapped in the AiiDA `List`_ data type).
   List of distances (in Ångstrom) between the two atoms for which total energy should be computed.
   This input is optional since the "distances" can be set in an alternative way (see next input).

 * ``distances_count``, ``distance_max``, and ``distance_min``.
   (Type: an AiiDA `Int`_, `Float`_, and `Float`_ respectively, the data format devoted to the specification of integers and floats in AiiDA).
-  This three inputs can be used in conjunction to set the distances for the DC.
+  These three inputs can be used together to set the distances for the DC.
   The ``distances_count`` indicates the number of points to compute for the DC and the ``distance_min``/``distance_max`` define the range for the distances.
   If the ``distances`` port is specified, these three inputs are ignored.
   The default for ``distances_count`` is ``Int(20)``, for ``distance_min`` is ``Float(0.5)``, for ``distance_min`` is ``Float(3)``.